-This exception does not apply to cash, checks, gift cards or
+This exception does not apply to cash, checks, gift cards or negotiable instruments.

-negotiable instruments.
 Under no circumstances can cash, checks, gift cards or negotiable instruments be accepted.

 1.11.2.2.
-Gifts or Benefits From Friends, Relatives, and Associates
+Gifts or Benefits from Friends, Relatives, or Associates

 Employees may accept gifts or benefits from personal friends, relatives, or business associates with whom they have a relationship independent of their official TWC employee status, so long as the benefit is not offered in exchange for official action or decision.